 - Herkimer BOCES

-- P-Tech, CTE, and students placed at Pathways and the Web Complex will report as normal.
+- P-Tech and CTE students will report as normal.

 - School meals will be delivered to the same drop off locations as last spring.

 - All students will return to their current virtual, in-person, or hybrid models when school resumes on Monday, Jan.
 4.